hypertidy/polyggon/README.md

 [![Travis-CI Build Status](https://travis-ci.org/mdsumner/polyggon.svg?branch=master)](https://travis-ci.org/mdsumner/polyggon) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/mdsumner/polyggon?branch=master&svg=true)](https://ci.appveyor.com/project/mdsumner/polyggon) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/polyggon)](https://cran.r-project.org/package=polyggon) [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/polyggon)](http://www.r-pkg.org/pkg/polyggon) [![Coverage Status](https://img.shields.io/codecov/c/github/mdsumner/polyggon/master.svg)](https://codecov.io/github/mdsumner/polyggon?branch=master)

 **PLEASE NOTE:** this work is very much *in-progress*, and this package and documentation is not completely reproducible or self-contained yet.
+The package might be passing build tests, but that's because it hardly does anything - the readme below relies on a local set up for now.

 Please let me know if the examples here are of interest, very open to suggestions and for the use of real-world data.
 Much of the motivation comes from being able to plot polygons in 3D with `rgl`, but that's pretty rigid and hard to share.
 We can build these tools to be used with new web technologies, but there's a bit of work to do to synchronize the traditional GIS-like workflows and formats to those used by graphics and web tools.

 Polygons in R
 -------------